socomsystems/documentation/developer_manual/design/navigation.rst

 * Simple
 * Responsive

-Nextcloud provides a very organized way of building menus.
+cyfrSpaces provides a very organized way of building menus.
 We implemented various essential functions and provide easy way of using them.